Why Hormones Matter for Sleep in Peri-Menopause and Menopause

 Morning sunlight exposure within 30 minutes of waking is one of the most powerful circadian regulators available.

-For foundational sleep hygiene strategies, revisit our blog 7 Tips on How to Improve Your Sleep Naturally and use this blog as your hormonal overlay.
+For foundational sleep hygiene strategies, revisit our blog Simple Tips to Support Better Sleep Naturally and use this blog as your hormonal overlay.

-Balanced oestrogen and progesterone levels support calmer brain chemistry and more stable temperature regulation.
+Balanced oestrogen and progesterone levels are associated with calmer brain chemistry and more stable temperature regulation.

 Evening is not the time for stimulation.
 It is the time for nervous system regulation.